chrisgve/mathlex

-Mathematical expression parser for LaTeX and plain text notation, producing a language-agnostic AST
+A mathematical expression parser for LaTeX and plain text notation, producing a language-agnostic Abstract Syntax Tree (AST).

 Features